taijeronv/pmewargame/content/post/ngw_concept/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Easy to play computer wargame that provides a dynamic operational environment to practice tactical decision-making and problem-solving.
+Easy to play computer wargame that provides an operational environment to practice tactical decision-making and problem-solving.

 ## Genre(s)